nuxeo/FunkLoad/README.txt

   - check performance of a single page (or set of pages) inside a test
   - green/red color mode
   - select or exclude tests cases using a regex
-  - can launch normal unit test
+  - support normal pyUnit_ test
-  - can launch doctest from a plain text file or embedded in python docstring
+  - support doctest_ from a plain text file or embedded in python docstring

 * Turn a functional test into a load test: just by invoking the bench runner you can identify scalability and performance problems.